mittelmark/pandoc-filters/README.md

 Alternatively you can place the files into your pandoc user directory which you can find out by writing `pandoc -v` in your terminal.
-If you place your Lua files into this folder you can use the lua filters without using the file path like
+If you place your Lua files into this folder you can use the Lua filters without using the file path like
 this:

 ```